alicehe2003/ImageEditor/README.md

 Drag and drop layers to reorder them, with each layer retaining its layer id information.

+## Name layers and edit layer title

+Give each layer a user-defined name, or rename layers.

 ## TODO

 - Explain the sigma and kernel for Gaussian Blur